 At Pleckgate our curriculum celebrates the memory of those who have struggled for liberty.
 A good example of this is a week’s themed assembly focus celebrating international women’s day.

 Individual liberty is further enhanced throughout curriculum subjects for example in:

-- History: students discover the quest for individual liberty within Nazi Germany and 20th Century America looking at how some people’s individual liberty was removed
+- History: pupils discover the quest for individual liberty within Nazi Germany and 20th Century America looking at how some people’s individual liberty was removed

-- Geography: students cover issues of religion and attitudes to birth control and relationships in China and Singapore with its effect on the population structure
+- Geography: pupils cover issues of religion and attitudes to birth control and relationships in China and Singapore with its effect on the population structure

-- MFL: students study Bastille Day and the French revolution and how this has shaped individual liberties in countries and they then compare this to the UK
+- MFL: pupils study Bastille Day and the French revolution and how this has shaped individual liberties in countries and they then compare this to the UK

 Mutual respect and tolerance